Cloud Service Broker for Azure

 - CredHub integration out-of-the-box: CredHub encrypts and manages all the secrets associated with your usage of cloud services.

 - Community: When you expose a service through a brokerpak, you can make it available to everyone who uses Cloud Service Broker for Azure and vice versa.
-For more information, see the Brokerpak GitHub repository.
+For more information, see the Brokerpak Introduction in GitHub.

 - Service migration through Terraform: Easily migrate existing services through the import feature in Terraform.
 For more information, see the Terraform documentation.